Superposition disentanglement of neural representations reveals hidden alignment: Introduction

-A major obstacle in the study of neural representations in DNNs is \textit{polysemanticity} \cite{olah2020zoom} (see mixed selectivity \cite{rigotti2013importance} for its treatment in neuroscience): when individual neurons appear to represent a confluence of seemingly unrelated features (e.g., a visual neuron which responds to parts of both cats and cars), rendering them relatively inscrutable.
-This observation led MI to develop the \textit{superposition hypothesis} \cite{elhage2022superposition}, which postulates that neurons represent multiple features so that the entire population (e.g., a layer) can represent more features than there are neurons available.
-If features are sufficiently sparse (not all images contain cats or cars), then a subset of features which rarely co-occur may all be assigned to a single neuron, with features being spread out across neurons to form unique population codes.
-This hypothesis in turn catalyzed the use of dictionary learning, especially sparse autoencoders (SAEs) \cite{cunningham2023sparse, bricken2023monosemanticity}, to disentangle features from superposition by mapping their neural activity into a sparse overcomplete latent space.
+A major obstacle in the study of neural representations in DNNs is \textit{polysemanticity} \cite{olah2020zoom} (see mixed selectivity \cite{rigotti2013importance} for its treatment in neuroscience): when individual neurons appear to represent a confluence of seemingly unrelated features (e.g., a visual neuron which strongly responds to parts of both cats and cars), rendering them relatively inscrutable.
+This observation led MI to develop the \textit{superposition hypothesis} \cite{elhage2022superposition}, which postulates that neurons represent multiple features so that the number of features a neural network can represent greatly surpasses its number of neurons.
+If features are sufficiently sparse (not all images contain cats or cars), then a subset of features which rarely co-occur may all be assigned to a single neuron, with features being distributed across neurons to form unique population codes.
+The superposition hypothesis in turn catalyzed the use of dictionary learning, especially sparse autoencoders (SAEs) \cite{cunningham2023sparse, bricken2023monosemanticity}, to disentangle features from superposition by mapping their neural activity into a sparse overcomplete latent space.
 The dimensions of this space are often far more interpretable than the base neurons, thus seeming to correspond to individual features.
 The success of dictionary learning in the extraction of interpretable population codes has shifted the representational unit of analysis away from individual neurons \cite{templeton2024scaling, wang2025towards, kondapaneni2025representational, klindt2025superposition}.

-Given that superposition and its disentanglement has transformed how MI researchers analyze model internals, a significant question for NeuroAI is raised: \textit{does superposition interfere with representational alignment metrics?} We hypothesize that if two models represent the same features in different superposition arrangements, this will deflate their alignment scores from predictive mapping.
+Given that superposition and its disentanglement has transformed how MI researchers analyze model internals, a significant question for NeuroAI is raised: \textit{does superposition interfere with representational alignment metrics?} Depicted in Figure \ref{fig:1}, we hypothesize that if two models represent the same features in different superposition arrangements, this will deflate their alignment scores from predictive mapping.